 This Code of Practice relates to rigging companies and contractors assessed by BT as competent for this type of work.
 A separate assessment will be made for each project, taking into account the skills and experience needed for that project.
-It is also intended to cover personnel from other organisations operating radio services and their contractors, who may need to climb on BT towers.
-Untrained personnel are not covered by this Code of Practice and will work only under direct BT supervision and control.
+It is also intended to cover personnel from other organisations operating radio services and their contractors, who may need to climb on BT towers

-The contents of this code of practice do not relieve the contractor of any additional responsibilities as required by the BT RCLO, BT Site Supervisor, statutes and regulations.
+The contents of this code of practice do not relieve the contractor of any additional responsibilities as required by the BT representative, Statutes and Regulations.